 Once you sign up, the Do Not Call list takes you off for-profit business call lists.
-It can take up to 31 days for the effects to really kick in.
+It can take up to 31 days for the effects to kick in.
 That’s because telemarketers only update their listings periodically.

 Joining is as easy as pie.
-Go to the website donotcall.gov and enter your landline or cellphone number you want on the list.
+Go to the website donotcall.gov and enter the landline or cellphone number you want on the list.
 You can also call 1-888-382-1222 from any phone you want to put on the list.

 Although telemarketers should leave you alone, charities and survey-takers may still call.
 You may also hear from businesses you’ve bought something from or made a payment to in the last 18 months.
 Make sure to tell them to take you off their list firmly; they have to honor your request, although they might still try to talk you into reconsidering.